 Although the AKC is more known among the two kennel clubs, some breeders prefer the CKC because the club is more lenient with its registration than the AKC.

 These rules and standards have led to the American Kennel Club (AKC) recognizing 197 dog breeds as of August 2021, while the CKC recognizes 450 dog breeds.

 The AKC tries to ensure the dogs registered are purebred, which has led to one of the critics’ arguments that the kennel club solely focuses on physical appearance, leaving out health/emotional standards.

 The AKC was established in 1884 and is the number one go-to registry for dog owners in the United States.
 It has its headquarters currently in New York but organizes various events across the US.

-The club without any prior notices, do regular inspections on the registered dog’s kennel and also, DNA inspection.
+The club, without prior notice, does regular inspections on the registered dog’s kennel and DNA inspection.

 Note that the French Bulldog belongs to the Non-Sporting breed group.

 The Continental Kennel Club (CKC) is often mistaken for the Canadian Kennel Club, also known as CKC.
 Please note that they are both different clubs, as the latter serves Canada, as the name implies.